-In 2018 I returned to Georgia twice more with different groups and both times it didn’t disappoint.
-My three visits through Georgia have involved leading overland tours.
+In 2018 I returned to Georgia twice more with different groups, and both times it didn’t disappoint.
+My three visits through Georgia have involved leading overland Silk Road tours.
 Each route has been slightly different depending on our exit/entry country and the time of year.
 As a result I’ve been lucky enough to see many different parts of this former Soviet country.

 Whether you are looking for an active adventure in the mountains or wanting to learn about the distinctive wine making technology, Georgia has something for every traveller.
-In Tbilisi English is widely spoken and trips to all parts of the country can be easily arranged.
-For those travelling independently, Marshrutkas (public minibus) provide cheap transport to all major destinations.
-Guesthouses or homestay are readily available and provide B&B or half board packages.
+In Tbilisi, English is widely spoken and trips to all parts of the country can be easily arranged.
+For those travelling independently, Marshrutkas (public minibus) provide cheap transport to all major Georgian destinations.
+Guesthouses or homestays are readily available and provide B&B or half board packages.

 During my visits to Georgia I have been accompanied by a guide, which certainly provides a more enriching experience when visiting sites.
 However, it is a very easy country to visit independently.
 It is also visa free unlike most of the neighbouring countries.
 So with that brief introduction complete, here are my top seven favourite destinations in this small but intriguing country.

 Nestled high up in the Northwest corner of Georgia sits the mountain townlet of Mestia.
 It is the main regional centre for Upper Svaneti and has become the starting point for many hikes into the Caucasus mountains.
 Svaneti is known for its guard towers which are dotted all around the villages.

 In Mestia it is possible to take a tour of these guard towers.
 During our visit we did a delightful hike through the forest to Chalaadi glacier.
 Other options include visiting the Church of St George or taking a cable car to mount Zuruldi, to enjoy panoramic mountain views.